kingborehaha/DS-Gadget/README.md

 ### 3.0.0.71
 Added saving stored positions to XML file which are loaded on DS Gadget Startup
 * Press the store position key or enter after typing a location name in the combo box for the stored position to save or update that positon.
-* Press Shift + Del or click the X button to delete the stored location.
+* Press Shift + Del or click the "Delete" button to delete the stored location.
 * XML file can be edited, but you must re-launch the gadget.

 Added fashion feature to Misc tab (Apply any armor or hair to hair slot)